 - Prepping allows you to supply yourself and others with emergency food, water, weapons, gear, and other necessary survival supplies.

 - Being prepared ahead of time gives you greater peace of mind and less stress in a crisis or disaster situation.

 - Preparing now ensures the best possible outcome of safety and survivability for you and your loved ones.

-As a society, we must start thinking differently on how we approach safety, security and preparedness to ensure we survive whatever obstacles come our way.
+As a society, we must start thinking differently about how we approach safety, security, and preparedness to ensure we survive whatever obstacles come our way.
 We must begin NOW, not after the crisis has begun.
 We must learn how to be self-sufficient.
 Families must learn to meet their basic survival needs without having to rely on public or private assistance.

 For those who prepare now, the ability to overcome the next disaster they face increases drastically.
-Not only will they be better off, but just like the preppers who helped their neighbors with COVID-19’s aftermath, they too will be able to help those in need.
+Not only will they be better off, but just like the preppers who helped their neighbors, they too will be able to help those in need.

-Think of it this way: we buy car insurance, life insurance, homeowner’s and renter’s insurance.
+Think of it this way: we buy car insurance, life, health, homeowner’s, and renter’s insurance.
 Why wouldn’t we invest in the ones we love by preparing for an emergency ahead of time — essentially, obtaining survival insurance?
-If you need more convincing to begin prepping, check out our article here which explains why preparation is your civic duty.
+If you need more convincing to begin prepping, check out our article here, which explains why preparation is your civic duty.

 ~Here’s to Your Survival!